Oil slips on more signs of slowing economy

 The ISM report added to concerns and followed Markit's final U.S. PMI index showing the manufacturing sector grew in June, but at its most sluggish rate in 18 months.

-Euro zone manufacturing took another downturn in June and factories are preparing for worse.
+Euro zone manufacturing took another downturn in June and factories are preparing for worse, according to business surveys.

-Manufacturing in China also worsened in June with export orders posting their biggest fall since December.
+Manufacturing in China also worsened in June with export orders, usually an indicator of global economic health and trade flows, posting their biggest fall since December.

 China's demand for West African crude oil for July is expected to fall to a 2012 low following refinery run cuts, a Reuters survey of traders showed.